ansible/community-docs/steering_committee_guidelines.rst

 The removal process (in all cases except resignation) consists of the following steps:

-1. Another committee member creates an issue under the community-topics repository.
+1. Another committee member creates an issue topic under the community-topics repository.
-2. The issue will be discussed in a community meeting.
+2. The topic  will be discussed in the issue itself.
 3. The committee members vote on the issue.

 Chairperson: